 Archive for the ‘reach’ tag

-Twitter’s new activity dashboard includes a set of metrics to help you understand the performance of your tweets.
-It provides a great complement to the Twitter account metrics we provide with TweetReach Trackers.
+Twitter’s new tweet activity analytics includes a set of metrics to help you understand the performance of your tweets.
+It provides a great complement to the Twitter account analytics we provide with TweetReach Trackers.
 Want to know how you can use them together to make the absolute most of your tweets?
 Here are a few suggestions.

 1. Understand your brand’s impressions